fabianbees/icingaweb2-module-grafana/doc/05-update.md

 ## Dashboards

-Dont forget to check the dashboard directories for newer versions of existing ones or new dashboards.
+Don't forget to check the dashboard directories for newer versions of existing ones or new dashboards.